xcsp3team/PyCSP3-models/realistic/LinearToProgram/README.md

 This model finds a shortest program to compute a linear combination of variables.
 The difficulty is that the program can only use the binary plus and the unary minus.
-To symbolic program is linked to a set of examples against which it must conform.
+The symbolic program is linked to a set of examples against which it must conform.
 This is one part of a counter-example guided loop, where examples are added when a counter example is found for the generated programs.
 The counter-example generation is the other part and not included in this problem, which only does the program generation.
 As an example, if the linear combination is -2 * p0 + -1 * p1 + 2 * p2, then a shortest program (among others) might be: